Rethinking the Evaluation of Secure Code Generation: Research Questions and Study Methodology

 Therefore, we propose a new metric, SAFE\footnote{Security and Functionality Evaluation.}, which considers both the security and functionality of LLM-generated code while introducing a relaxation on functionality.
 Specifically, it is computed using the following formula:

 Here, secure$_i$ denotes whether the $i$-th generated code snippet in the top-$k$ by an LLM contain vulnerabilities, where 1 indicates no vulnerabilities and 0 otherwise. case-pass$_i$ represents the average unit test passing rate for the $i$-th code in the top-$k$.
 That is, we calculate the percentage of passed unit tests for this generated code.
-Note that we leverage the exponential function to calibrate the unit test passing score, encouraging LLMs to generate code with a higher passing rate.
+Note that we leverage the exponential function to calibrate the unit test passing score, assigning significantly lower scores to samples that pass very few test cases.
 This metric is more fine-grained than Secure-Pass@$k$, as it takes the unit test passing rate into account.
+While SAFE@$k$ is designed to be flexible and applicable to various evaluation scenarios, we primarily report results for $k=1$ in our evaluation.
+This aligns with common practice in the literature~\cite{he2023large, he2024instruction} and reflects real-world usage, where users typically see only the top-1 output from LLMs such as ChatGPT or code assistants like Cursor.\looseness=-1

 \paratight{LLMs.} We employ five popular open-source code LLMs for our study: CodeLlama-7B~\cite{roziere2023codellama}, Qwen2.5-Coder-7B~\cite{qwen2.5coder}, DeepSeek-Coder-V2-Lite~\cite{deepseekcoderv2}, Mistral-7B~\cite{jiang2023mistral7b}, and StarCoder-1B~\cite{li2023starcoder}.
 Additionally, we include two commercial APIs: GPT-3.5-Turbo~\cite{gpt-3.5} and GPT-4o~\cite{hurst2024gpt}.
-We include only smaller-sized LLMs (e.g., Qwen2.5-7B instead of 32B) and older-version models (e.g., StarCoder instead of StarCoder 2) to be consistent with those used by existing works.
+We include only smaller-sized LLMs (e.g., Qwen2.5-7B instead of 32B) and older-version models (e.g., StarCoder instead of StarCoder 2) to be consistent with those used by existing works~\cite{he2023large,he2024instruction}.
 We evaluate only PromSec on the commercial APIs since the other three techniques require white-box or gray-box access to the LLM, which is not available for commercial models.
 Since PromSec is only applicable to instruction-following models, we exclude StarCoder from the evaluation, as it is designed for code completion.
 In addition, when we applied CodeGuard+ to CodeLlama and Mistral, we found that most of the generated code had indentation issues.
 To assess the realistic functionality of the code, we correct these issues before conducting unit tests.
+Specifically, we used a Python syntax parser to detect the problem (three space instead of four) and developed a script to automatically correct it.